Part A - FAQ's for everyone

 Where a health service provider is employed by the University to provide a health service to students and staff, is it the health service provider or the University who is obliged to comply with the legislation?

 The Health Records Act applies to all organisations that hold health information, with an obligation to comply with the Act.
-If the University holds the records with the health information, then the University must ensure compliance with the health privacy principles.
+If the University holds the records with the health information then they must provide access and ensure compliance with the HPPs.
 If it is the health service provider who controls the records that hold the health information, then the health service provider must comply with the legislation.

 If a person has a complaint they should be referred to the University Compliance and Privacy Officer: